 - The FFTF is a deactivated sodium cooled breeder reactor located approximately 3 miles southwest of CGS.
 All fuel has been removed and shipped to the Idaho National Laboratory.
 All sodium has been removed, solidified, and is stored on-site.
 The facility has been placed in a long-term, low-cost surveillance and maintenance condition. - The 618-10 (300 North) Waste Burial Ground is approximately 3.5 miles south of CGS.
-DOE has initiated surveillance and characterization activities at the site to obtain data and information for planning remediation strategies. - The 618-11 (Wye) Waste Burial Ground is directly west of CGS, outside of Energy Northwest leased land, but within its 1950-meter exclusion area radius and security perimeter.
+DOE has initiated trench remediation activities at the site.
+Trench remediation is expected to take 18 months (1/2013). - The 618-11 (Wye) Waste Burial Ground is directly west of CGS, outside of Energy Northwest leased land, but within its 1950-meter exclusion area radius and security perimeter.
 The site received low- to high-activity waste, fission products, some plutonium-contaminated waste, and non-radiological hazardous waste from March 1962 to December 1967 from the Hanford 300 Area.
-The waste is buried in 3 trenches, 50 Vertical Pipe Units (VPUs), and 3 to 5 caissons.
+The waste is buried in 3 trenches, 50 Vertical Pipe Units (VPUs), and four caissons.
 The site was covered with an overburden of soil when it was closed.
 The surface was stabilized in 1982 with an additional 2 ft of soil.
 Since surface stabilization, activities at the site have been limited to monitoring and surveillance.
-DOE will initiate non-intrusive surveillance and characterization activities at the site in 2011 to obtain data information and information for planning intrusive characterization activities.
+DOE completed non-intrusive surveillance and characterization activities at the site in 2011 to obtain data information and information for planning remediation activities.